 CAMHS Access and Generic Team (East and West Barnet)

-Generic CAMHS provides assessment, treatment and support to children and young people aged 0-18 years and their families for a range of mental health, behavioural and emotional well-being needs.
+Generic CAMHS teams provide assessment, treatment and support to children and young people aged 0-18 years and their families for a range of mental health, behavioural and emotional wellbeing needs.
 The service offers a range of individual, family and group based interventions.
 There are two Generic CAMHS teams within Barnet (East and West).

-These services are provided by Barnet, Enfield and Haringey Mental Health NHS Trust (with clinics based at Oak Lane, Holly Oak, Barnet General Hospital and Redhill Clinic and in community locations) and Tavistock clinic and Royal Free NHS Foundation.
+These services are provided by Barnet, Enfield and Haringey Mental Health NHS Trust (with clinics based at Oak Lane, Holly Oak, Barnet General Hospital, Redhill Clinic and in community locations) and Tavistock Clinic and Royal Free London NHS Foundation Trust.

 Barnet Adolescent Service (BAS)

-Service for Children and Adolescents with Neurodevelopmental-difficulties (SCAN)
+Service for Children and Adolescents with Neurodevelopmental disorders (SCAN)

 Barnet CAMHS in Specialist Schools